phcompeau/biological_modeling_course/_pages/coronavirus/ab_initio.md

 **STOP:** Are there any drawbacks you see with this approach for predicting a protein’s structure?
 {: .notice--primary}

 * Let's say we are exploring a newly discovered planet with a droid that can roll over the surface of the planet.
 If the droid is looking for the lowest-lying area on the planet by moving in the direction of greatest descent, and it lands at the top of a volcano, it will roll down into the volcano’s cauldron, which is still very high compared to the rest of the planet.

 * The most glaring weakness is that the initial structure chosen can have a huge influence on the final structure that we produce.
 As a result, we can get stuck in a “local optimum”, in this case a protein structure that is higher scoring than its neighbors but that doesn’t score very well compared to all possible structures.
 One resolution to this issue is to run the algorithm multiple times with different starting positions, choosing the solution that has the best score over all these runs.
 Another solution is to not necessarily always take the best-scoring neighbor as the next current protein structure, but rather to choose a neighbor randomly, where higher-scoring neighbors have a higher probability of selection.

 Randomness appears once again!

 ## CAPS, Rosetta, and QUARK

-* Critical Assessment of Structure Prediction (CASP) experiments are held every two years.
-It is a community-wide/world-wide double-blind protein structure prediction experiment that helps research groups across the world to objectively test their prediction software and algorithm for all types of predictions.

-* For CASP6 in 2004, Rosetta, the program used by <a href="https://boinc.bakerlab.org/rosetta/" target="_blank">Rosetta@home</a> was the first produce a near atomic-level resolution *ab initio* prediction for its model of the CASP target T0281.
-Ever since, Rosetta has been one of the leading predictors, placing among the top in every category of structure prediction in CASP7.
-One aspect that contributes greatly to Rosetta’s success is the amount of computer power made available by Rosetta@home volunteers.
-(Run Rosetta@home when the user is not using the computer, donating idle computer power).
-Amid the COVID-19 pandemic, the Rosetta@home recruited thousands of volunteers around the world to help model important SARS-CoV-2 proteins, including the S protein, before the proteins could be measured in the lab.
-  * An article about Rosetta’s role: https://www.ipd.uw.edu/2020/02/rosettas-role-in-fighting-coronavirus/).
-  * Models published before crystallography can be found here: https://www.ssgcid.org/cttdb/molecularmodel_list/?target__icontains=BewuA

 * QUARK is one of the leading *ab initio* protein structure prediction available.
 As mentioned before, currently employed *ab initio* modeling is not truly *ab initio*.
 We still utilize data from previously determined structures in some form.
 However, the database that is used is not required to contain structures that are similar in global structure.
 Very short fragments of the known structures are used to construct the model rather than using entire proteins as templates.
 In addition, extensive physiochemical knowledge is needed.
 Here is a flow chart of QUARK: